-Sanctuary’s mission is to equip the Church to be a sanctuary for all people, at all stages of their mental wellness journeys.
-Recent events have reminded us that there is so much more we can do in fighting against racial injustice, inequality, and white supremacy as we advocate the creation of healthy communities that promote and sustain mental wellness.
+Sanctuary’s mission is to equip the Church to support mental health and wellbeing.
+Recent events have reminded us that there is so much more we can do in fighting against racial injustice, inequality, and white supremacy as we advocate for the creation of healthy communities that promote and sustain mental wellness.
 We acknowledge that we can do better in listening to and supporting Black communities who have been traumatized, oppressed, and marginalized by overt and systemic racism.
 We stand in solidarity with the Black community and grieve the lives that have been lost to senseless violence.

 Regular content on our social media platforms this week will be paused as we grieve, pray, and educate ourselves.
 Instead, we have created a list of resources for those wanting to learn more about racial inequality, particularly at the intersection of faith and mental health.
 At the end of the post, you will also find links to a few artists whose works address racism.
 We hope you will find their art as powerful and moving as we have.

 We have also chosen to make a donation of $100 to the Black Health Alliance, a charity working to improve the health and wellbeing of Black communities in Canada.
 We encourage you to consider making a donation to this charity or another of your choosing to protect and support the wellbeing of Black communities and bring an end to racial injustice.